testground/testground/docs/USAGE.md

 93801:M 03 Oct 2019 14:42:52.430 * Ready to accept connections
 ```

 Then move into the folder that has the plan and test you want to run locally.
-Execute it by sessting the TEST_CASE & TEST_CASE_SEQ env variables
+Execute it by setting the `TEST_CASE` & `TEST_CASE_SEQ` environment variables:

 ```bash
 > cd plans/dht